PRIVACY POLICY

 Your Rights

-Depending on your jurisdiction, you may be entitled to the following rights:
+Depending on your jurisdiction, you may be entitled to the following rights, which you can exercise by contacting us using the contact information provided in “How to Contact Us” below:

-• Where our use of your Personal Information requires consent, you may withdraw this consent at any time;
+• Where our use of your Personal Information requires consent, you may withdraw this consent at any time without affecting the lawfulness of our processing up to that point;

-• You may request access to your Personal Information that we hold about you (together with other supplementary information such as the purpose for which it is processed, the person to whom it is disclosed and the period for which it is stored).
-Depending on the applicable privacy laws (e.g. California law), you may be entitled to request the categories and specific pieces of Personal Information that we have collected about you, the categories of sources from which the Personal Information was collected, the purposes of collecting the Personal Information, the categories of third parties we have shared the Personal Information with, and the categories of Personal Information that have been shared with third parties for a business purpose;
+• You may request access to your Personal Information that we hold (together with other supplementary information such as the purpose for which it is processed, the person to whom it is disclosed and the period for which it is stored);

-• You may require us to correct any inaccuracies without undue delay by updating, correcting or amending the Personal Information we hold about you if it is wrong;
+• You may require us to correct your Personal Information we hold without undue delay if it is inaccurate;

-• Depending on the basis on which we process your Personal Information, you may ask us to change, restrict or stop the way in which we communicate with you or process Personal Information about you;
+• Depending on the basis on which we process your Personal Information, you may ask us to change, restrict or stop the way in which we communicate with you or process your Personal Information.
+Specifically, where the GDPR applies, you have the right to object to our processing based on legitimate interest as well as our processing for direct marketing;

 • You may ask us to delete your Personal Information;

-• You may ask us to move, copy or transfer your Personal Information and to receive the personal data which you have provided to us, in a machine readable format, where we are processing it on the basis of your consent or because it is necessary for your contract with us and where the processing is automated;
+• You may ask us to move, copy or transfer your Personal Information and to receive the Personal Information which you have provided to us, in a machine readable format, where we are processing it on the basis of your consent or because it is necessary for your contract with us and where the processing is automated;

-We will not discriminate against you in any way for exercising your rights.
 You have the right to make a complaint at any time to your local data protection regulator.
 If you are based in the European Economic Area, you can access a list of these here.
 If you are based in the UK you can access contact details for the ICO here.
-We would, however, appreciate the chance to deal with your concerns before you approach your regulator or ICO so please contact us in the first instance.
+We would, however, appreciate the chance to deal with your concerns before you approach such regulator, so please contact us in the first instance.

 How to Contact Us